MicahLC/cassidoo-11-24-2025/README.md

 ```

 ## Solution
+First step is to sort by start time ascending, then end time ascending.
-First, we can remove any tasks that contain within their timebounds 2 or more other tasks.
+Then, we can remove any tasks that contain within their timebounds another task.
+Why select a task that goes from 4-8, for instance, if there's a task that goes 5-7?
+Or 5-6?

-Once we've done that, we can greedily grab tasks that don't overlap and call it good.
+Once we've done that, given our sort, we can greedily grab tasks that don't overlap and call it good.